olsonse/pdq/README.rst

 Once the device has been programmed with the gateware and powered up, it can be used to generate waveforms.

-See the :class:`host.pdq2.Pdq2` class for how to access a stack of PDQ2 board programmatically, how to submit commands, and how prepare, serialize, and program segments, frames, and channels.
+See the :class:`host.pdq.Pdq` class for how to access a stack of PDQ board programmatically, how to submit commands, and how prepare, serialize, and program segments, frames, and channels.

-An example how :class:`host.pdq2.Pdq2` can be used is the command line test interface to the PDQ2 in :func:`host.cli.main`.
+An example how :class:`host.pdq.Pdq` can be used is the command line test interface to the PDQ in :func:`host.cli.main`.

 Individual commands are described in the manual in :ref:`usb-protocol`.